ML4BM-Lab/DeepRBP/README.md

 3. **`trans_log2p_tpm.csv`**: This file contains the expression levels of transcripts in log2(TPM + 1).
 4. **`phenotype_metadata.csv`**: This file includes metadata for the samples used in the study.

-### Hyperparameter Optimization for DeepRBPredictor with Optuna
+### Hyperparameter Optimization for DeepRBPredictor with Optuna (ESTO HAY QUE VOLVER A ACTUALIZAR!!!)
 In this section, we will implement hyperparameter optimization for the DeepRBP predictor using Optuna, a hyperparameter optimization framework designed for machine learning.
 This process aims to find the best set of hyperparameters that maximize model performance.
 To do so we are using a subset of the training data.
 Exactly the 50\% with a stratified split based on tumor type to enhance efficiency and optimize computational resources.
 The training data is sourced from the directory located at `/scratch/jsanchoz/DeepRBP/data/training_module/splitted_datasets/Train`.